TrueBlocks/trueblocks-core/src/other/addrs_ipfs/README.md

 And now we can show the full detail, glorious detail of the transactions and traces for that account:

-    getTrans --verbose --trace --file:bancor.txt
+    getTrans --verbose --trace --articulated --file:bancor.txt

 #### Note

-This data is not `articulated`.
-Using other tools from QuickBlocks (`chifra`, `blockScrape`, `acctScrape`) will allow you to export articulated JSON data which is much more useful.
-We're working hard on making this tech available as soon as possible.
+This data is `articulated` but may be less well articulated than possible.
+Using other tools from QuickBlocks (`chifra`, `blockScrape`, `acctScrape`) will allow you to export fully-articulated JSON data which may be more useful.
+We're working hard on making this capability available as soon as possible.